Mullick/Scraper/README.md

 # Scraper
-This is a simple scraper for scraping staked coins off and moving to a new wallet
+This is a simple scraper for scraping staked coins off and moving to a new wallet such as your cryptsy deposit adress :)

 Dependancies: